Empowering Rural Communities On The Brink Of A Massive Pandemic

 We also have our reasons to believe that there exists a significant gap between rural and urban communities when it comes to awareness on covid appropriate behaviour or other related issues.
 Therefore, in association with the US Consulate General, Hyderabad, we have launched a project to enhance awareness of COVID and related issues amongst the rural communities in Telangana and Andhra Pradesh.
 The proposed program aims to assess the current levels of awareness, and then conduct sustained communication on several COVID thematic areas to enhance awareness.
 The program will eventually conclude with an impact assessment on how different modes of communication over a period of time contribute to bridging the awareness gap between rural and urban communities.

 The pilot program will cover more than 500 villages and will deploy multiple communication modes including digital and physical assets and will spread over a time period of six months.
-The information source will be local, national and international government advisories and information repositories including websites, portals and publications.
-To ensure the veracity of information further, a panel of community and medical experts will assist in finalising the information assets before disseminating them in the target audience.
+The information source will be local, national and international government advisories and information repositories including websites, portals, and publications.
+To ensure the veracity of information further, a panel of community and medical experts will assist in finalizing the information assets before disseminating them in the target audience.
 The program will leverage existing government machinery and network, but our own network of trained community leaders is expected to play a major role in achieving the program objectives.

 The community-driven development program, a flagship modus operandi of our model of development has cultivated thousands of community leaders working towards village development issues.
 These community leaders have been engaged to lead the program initiatives on information dissemination and fighting misinformation on COVID.
 The expected challenges are many — from content to mode of delivery to sheer logistical interruptions in ensuring the chosen delivery mode does its job.
 At the same time we are also confident that with our proven community engagement models, we will be able to deliver on our objectives.
 And if we do a good job of it, we may have created or developed a model for information dissemination that ensures parity.